Date of Degree

 Copyright 2012 Dingfeng Jiang

 Jiang, Dingfeng.
-"Concave selection in generalized linear models." dissertation, University of Iowa, 2012.
+"Concave selection in generalized linear models."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.